-Situated 13 Km northwest of central Beijing, the Summer Palace is one of the largest, (2.9 Sq Km) best preserved, and most interesting royal gardens in the world.
-Chinese gardens are made up of four things, Flowers and Plants, Water (three quarters of the Summer Palace is open water), Rocks and Architecture.
-Although it is called a palace it is not in fact a single building but includes scores of buildings, such as temples, halls, pavilions and towers.
+Situated 8 miles (13 Km) northwest of central Beijing, the Summer Palace is one of the largest, 1.1 Sq mile (2.9 Sq Km) best preserved, and most interesting royal gardens in the world.
+Chinese gardens are made up of four things, Flowers and Plants, Water (three-quarters of the Summer Palace is open water), Rocks, and Architecture.
+Although it is called a palace it is not in fact a single building but includes scores of buildings, such as temples, halls, pavilions, and towers.
 Despite having many different garden and architectural styles, the Summer Palace is harmonious and visually pleasing.

 Historically, as a garden, it dates back to the 12th century.
 Towards the end of the 13th century, the founder of the Mongol dynasty in China Emperor Kublai Khan (grandson of Genghis Khan) ordered the construction of canals to transport water from the Western Hills to the site of what is now the Summer Palace in order to improve his water supply.
 There he enlarged the lake (now called KunMing Lake) to act as a reservoir.

 Emperor Qianlong started to construct the gardens of the Summer Palace in 1750 for the 60th birthday of his mother.
 His designers reproduced the styles of various palaces and gardens from around China: A task that took 15 years to complete.

 In 1860, the Anglo-French Allied Forces invaded Beijing and set fire to many of the buildings within the Summer Palace. – This was a result of the opium wars which dates back to 1840 when first the British, then other countries wanted to be able to trade with China.
 China took these country's ambassadors hostage, which resulted in a force capturing Beijing and the subsequent destruction and theft from the Summer Palace and the Forbidden City.